noahhoupt/portfolio_manager/README.md

 # portfolio_manager

-Tracks the diversity of your stock portfolio in real time.
+It tracks the diversity of your stock portfolio in real time.